jsp20/A-Multi-Agent-Motion-Planner/README.md

 The second subfolder of this repo is the ROS1 implementation of this code.
 This implementation focuses on using 4 turtlebot2 agents and simulates the obstacle free trajectory using Gazebo and ROS kinetic in Ubuntu 16.04.

+You can find a copy of the technical report by going to https://johnspineros.ca/ and checking out my welcome blog.

 For a demonstration of the simulation results in ROS:

 https://youtu.be/UqKj3HIz-3Y